 You can wire any branch or trunk that is flexible enough to bend gently in your hand.
 If you feel unsure, try bending a few tree twigs and shrub branches in your yard to get a sense of when a branch will bend and when it is going to snap.

-Only wire several branches at first, and watch them closely.
-If the tree is growing, the branch will set in several weeks, and after that the wire will begin cutting into the bark.
+Only wire several branches at first and watch them closely.
+If the tree is growing the branch will set in several weeks.
+After that the wire will begin cutting into the bark.
 The branch can recover from light scarring but will be strangled if the wire is left too long.

-When your bonsai has recovered well from pruning and wiring and is healthy, you can consider potting it into a bonsai pot.
-Trees will grow quicker if left in a large grow-out pot, and are much easier to care for, but they don’t look much like bonsai when kept this way.
-Enjoy and maintain your tree in a bonsai pot for a year or several years, then put it back in a grow-out pot for a year or so to rest and recover from training.
+When your bonsai has recovered from pruning and wiring you can put it into a bonsai pot.
+Trees will grow quicker if left in a large grow-out pot and are much easier to care for, but they don’t look much like bonsai when kept this way.

 The enjoyment of a bonsai is constant tinkering.
 Surely this is why they appeal so much to gardeners, who can never leave anything alone.
 Continuously develop your bonsai’s branching structure by pinching the tips of branches as they grow.
 Pinch large leaves and leaves that grow from the woody parts of the tree.